rcmdnk/vim_ahk/README.md

     #Include  %A_LineFile%\..\vim.ahk

 at the end of the <a href="http://www.autohotkey.com/docs/Scripts.htm#auto">Auto-execute section</a>.

+### Executable

+You can also use vim.exe, which can work standalone w/o AutoHotKey.

+To get executable, go to [the releases page](https://github.com/rcmdnk/vim_ahk/releases) and download the latest one.

 ## Applications
 The default setting enables vim-mode for the following applications: